cuongndc9/greeting_cli/README.md

 MIT © [Cuong Tran](https://github.com/103cuong)

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "The pessimist sees difficulty in every opportunity.
-The optimist sees opportunity in every difficulty." - Winston Churchill
+> "The only way to do great work is to love what you do." - Steve Jobs
 <!-- INSPIRATIONAL_QUOTE_END -->